 1 teaspoon chili powder

-- In a non stick skillet add oil.
+- In a non stick skillet add 2 tbsp oil over medium high heat.

-- Once the oil is hot add mustard seeds, cumin seeds, hing and let crackle.
+- Once the oil is hot add mustard seeds, cumin seeds, hing and let the seeds crackle.

-- Add diced onions and cook until onions are translucent.
+- Add the diced onions and cook until onions are translucent and golden around the edges.

-- Add garlic, turmeric powder, chili powder, coriander cumin powder, garam masala powder and mix well.
+- Lower the heat slightly and add the grated garlic, turmeric powder, chili powder, coriander cumin powder, garam masala powder and mix well.

-- Add potatoes, salt to taste, and continue to stir and combine all ingredients.
+- Add the potatoes, salt, and continue to stir and combine all ingredients gently until everything is evenly incorporated

-- Using the back of a spoon or a potato masher, smash the potatoes gently and continue to stir. ( I like to keep it a half smashed kind of consistency).
+- Using the back of a spoon or a potato masher, gently smash the potatoes if they are too large and continue to stir.

 - Remove from heat.

-- Lay two slices of bread down on the pan and spread both slices with cilantro chutney.
+- Lay two slices of bread down on the pan and spread one of the slices with roughly 1 tablespoon of cilantro chutney and the other slice with about 1 tablespoon of apple butter chutney.

 - Top the potato mixture with a few spoonfuls of the sweet chutney and top with another slice of cheese.